nasav18/Optimizing-Diabetes-Classification-Addressing-Data-Imbalance-and-Feature-Skewness-through-ML-XAI/README.md

 # Libraries required
-1. Pandas
+1. Pandas: For data wrangling and pre-processing.
-2. Numpy
+2. Numpy: For defining mathematical functions to handle skewed features.
-3. Matplotlib
+3. Matplotlib: To visualize insights from the dataset.
-4. Scikit-learn
+4. Scikit-learn: To train, deploy and develop machine learning models.
-5. Shap
+5. Shap: To explain the predictions of our classifiers.

 # Methodology and files